Lasers for cellulite: do they work?

 LEDs are different from lasers, in that the light beam that they produce is not as concentrated and coherent as in cold lasers.

-However, LEDs are similar to lasers in that they are equally ineffective in treating cellulite, given their low power (also 200mW to 2W) and, of course, skin penetration.
+However, most LEDs treatments are similar to laser treatment in that they are equally ineffective in treating cellulite, given their low power (200mW up to 10W) and, of course, skin penetration.

 The problem with such machines - in addition to the fact that LEDs do not reduce cellulite - is that their bipolar radiofrequency currents are of too low power and of too superficial a penetration to produce any meaningful results with cellulite reduction.